 Other cost savings could come from combining the functions of the operational team.
 For example, instead of 20 tradespeople, employ ten to serve both disciplines.
 In this instance, five tradespeople each are allocated to the mechanical and electrical work respectively resulting in a further saving of R 1 536 000.00 per annum.
 When following this strategy, staff retention and change management are critical and requires a mental shift by both divisions.

-The study also revealed that business leaders have an appetite towards the integration of FM and AM.
-Businesses, especially in manufacturing, have plenty to gain from the integration for FM and AM.
+The study also revealed that business leaders have an appetite for the integration of FM and AM.
+Businesses, especially in manufacturing, have plenty to gain from the integration of FM and AM.
 Some immediate bottom-line value adds, can be gained mainly by:

-Software optimisation (EAMS/CMMS) through use of the single system, as opposed to multiple software systems.
+- Software optimisation (EAMS/CMMS) through the use of a single system, as opposed to multiple software systems.

 Figure 3: Responses obtained at SAAMA 2019 conference